 University of Arizona students may choose to identify themselves within the University community using a preferred first name that differs from their official/legal name.
 A student or employee’s preferred name will appear instead of the person’s official/legal name in select University-related systems and documents, provided that the preferred first name is not being used for the purpose of misrepresentation.
 The official/legal name will continue to be used in all University-related systems and documents that require a verified legal name.

 Students with a current UA NetID may set a preferred name in UAccess Student Center.
 From the Student Center, select Personal Information, Preferred Name Change, then choose the option to edit the current name or enter a new one.
 Please note that you will only be allowed to use alpha characters with the exception of periods, apostrophes and hyphens.
-Click here for more information.
+Click here for more information on how to update Preferred Name in UAccess Student Center.

 It is recommended that the diploma name match your official, legal name, however a preferred name may be considered.
 See your Graduation Services Advisor for details.
 (Link to Grad Services: Click here).